TBouderlique/human_face_development/README.md

 ## Code
 Code for making many of the figures is available as Jupyter notebooks.
-The package versions used to generate these figures are in this environment file

 ### HiC_analysis
 Notebooks used for calling TADs and classifying links according to HiC data